 Where We Provide Care

+UNC Hospice provides care to patients in Alamance, Chatham, Durham, Lee, Orange, and Wake counties.
 Most of our patients receive services in their private residences, but, we also serve patients in nursing facilities with which we have contracts, adult care homes and assisted living facilities.

 When care in the home is not possible due to medical needs or caregiving challenges, our hospice home provides inpatient care to our patients and families.
 The SECU Jim & Betsy Bryan Hospice Home receives patients from any location for this inpatient treatment.

 Hospice is for patients with serious illness who want to prioritize comfort-focused care and quality of life in the final months of life, instead of curative treatments.
 Call us at 984-215-2650 or talk to your doctor if you think this type of care is right for you.